top of page

 How can you balance your blood sugar?

-If you avoid simple carbohydrates and sugar, you can naturally balance your blood sugar.
+If you avoid or keep simple carbohydrates and sugar consumption to a minimum, you can naturally help to balance your blood sugar.
 Definitely, do not starve yourself as this causes your body to produce stress hormones that prevent weight loss.
 The resulting low blood sugar from starvation causes your body to go into muscle burning, slowing down your metabolism.
 Eating balanced meals during the day is what you should be focusing on.

-Simple carbohydrates include different types of sugar, such as sucrose (table sugar), fructose (fruit sugar (also in honey)), lactose (dairy sugar), glycose (blood sugar).
+Simple carbohydrates include different types of sugar, such as sucrose (table sugar), fructose (fruit sugar (also in honey)), lactose (dairy sugar), glycose.
 You can read my blog post on sugar and why it's best to lower its consumption it here.

 All of the simple carbohydrates get metabolised fast and therefore most likely cause an insulin surge in the body.
-Think how you feel next time when you eat for example an egg with avocado for breakfast or when you drink a glass of fruit smoothie (with 100% fruit in it).
-The fructose in the smoothie will have you craving and eating throughout the day.
+Think how you feel next time when you eat for example an egg with avocado for breakfast or when you drink a glass of orange juice and have a white bread with jam on it.
+The fructose in the juice and the sucrose in the jam will have you probably craving and eating throughout the day.

 The easiest and best way to stabilise your blood sugar is to eat protein, fat, fibre and greens with each of your meal.